poetaman/arttime/README.md

 # arttime
 Beauty of text-art meets functionality of a feature-rich clock / timer / pattern-based time manager in terminal.
 In addition to its functional/productivity features, ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal.
 It is a cross-platform application with native notifications/sounds that runs well on macOS, Linux, BSD Unixes, and Windows WSL.

 Arttime is rooted in Unix philosophy.
-You can also feed keystrokes into it from a file, pipe, string or unrelated process instead of just typing them; control gets cleanly transferred to your keyboard when the respective file, pipe, or string ends.
-Among other features, this allows using arttime to display dynamic information like system metrics, weather, stock market feed, and etc using a simple external feeder program.
+You can also feed keystrokes into it from a file, pipe<sup>[1]</sup>, string or unrelated process instead of just typing them; control gets cleanly transferred to your keyboard when the respective file, pipe, or string ends.
+Among other features, this allows using arttime to display dynamic information like system metrics, weather, stock market feed, and etc using a simple external feeder program. <sup>[1]</sup> Note: Check the most portably functional syntax for pipes involving arttime at [arttime wiki](https://github.com/poetaman/arttime/wiki).

 ## Purpose/features
 - Bring curated text/ascii art to artless terminals, currently 500+ high-quality ASCII, ANSI, PETSCII, Unicode text art to choose from